 Location: Staryi Rynok (today a square with a memorial)

 Jewish sites, in particular synagogues, were hardest hit during WWII.
 Before the war, Lviv had more than 40 synagogues.
 Today, only two remain intact.
-Of the destroyed synagogues, two of the most known are the ancient Golden Rose Synagogue in the medieval center and the Temple Synagogue on the Old Rynok square, which was opened in 1846, and reconstructed in 1906-07.
+Of the destroyed synagogues, two of the most known are the ancient Golden Rose Synagogue in the medieval center and the Tempel Synagogue on the Old Rynok square, which was opened in 1846, and reconstructed in 1906-07.

 “The Lviv progressive synagogue, called Tempel (temple), was the first reformed synagogue in Galicia.
-It was a monumental building in Neoclassicist style, notable for its large dome; unlike European progressive synagogues with their typical oriental and Moorish decorative motifs (Berlin, Vienna or Budapest), it more resembled a Byzantine church,” from Lviv Interactive.
+It was a monumental building in Neoclassical style, notable for its large dome; unlike European progressive synagogues with their typical oriental and Moorish decorative motifs (Berlin, Vienna or Budapest), it more resembled a Byzantine church,” from Lviv Interactive.

 Bernardine Fire Station